-Council acts to protect residents in Brunswick apartment building with dangerous cladding
+Council acts to protect residents in Brunswick apartment building with dangerous cladding (Media release)

 This afternoon Moreland’s Building Surveyor gave an order for safety works to be done at an apartment block at 601 Sydney Road Brunswick, to reduce fire risks from dangerous building cladding.
 The Building consists of 105 apartments or retail tenancies.